bytecodealliance/cargo-component/README.md

 The `cargo component` subcommand has some analogous commands to cargo itself:

 * `cargo component new` — creates a new WebAssembly component Rust project.
-* `cargo component build` — builds a WebAssembly component from a Rust project.
+* `cargo component build` — builds a WebAssembly component from a Rust project using the `wasm32-unknown-unknown` target by default.
 * (_coming soon_) `cargo component metadata` — prints package metadata as `cargo metadata` would, except it also includes the metadata of generated bindings.
 * (_coming soon_) `cargo component check` — checks the local package and all of its dependencies